 Your photos speak volumes about how you handle your vacation rental business and how you expect your guests to treat it in return.

 What to Take Away

-If you only have a few photos, or your photos don’t portray your vacation rental very well, this can lead to not converting guests.
+If you only have a few photos, or your photos don’t portray your vacation rental very well, this can lead to non-converting guests.
 Remember that your vacation rental property relies on your photos.
-What’s the point of having an amazing property if guests don’t know what it looks like exactly?
+What’s the point of having an amazing property if guests don’t know what it looks like?

-Have the maximum amount of pictures possible on your vacation rental website and other listing sites, and ensure that the images are professional and display all amenities included.
+Have the maximum amount of pictures possible on yourvacation rental website and other listing sites, and ensure that the images are professional and display all amenities included in the home.
 The more, the better!
 Don’t forget to update your photos and listing descriptions regularly to reflect these benefits to potential renters.

 Ready to take more direct bookings?